placouture-upmem/benchmark/source/microbe_cache/README.md

 ## Introduction

 This microbenchmark is useful to discover cache hierarchy and its latency.
 The benchmark do a pointer chasing over an array.
-The array is initialised to perform a sequential access with parametrised stride (stide >= 1), or a random pattern (stride = 0).
-The random pattern is generated using an LSFR pseudo random number generator that fit in a memory page.
+The array is initialised to perform a sequential access with a parametrised stride (stide >= 1), or a random pattern (stride = 0).
+The random pattern is generated using either Gray code or an LSFR pseudo random number generator defined at compile time.
+With a random pattern, the array is accessed such as each cache line is touched only once within a memory page, then pass to the next page and so on.

 There are multiple version of the benchmark: